A 2Cat-inspired model structure for double categories: Quillen pairs between DblCat , 2Cat , and Cat

 \section{Quillen pairs between \texorpdfstring{$\DblCat$}{DblCat}, \texorpdfstring{$\TwoCat$}{2Cat}, and \texorpdfstring{$\Cat$}{Cat}}

 In this paper, the model structure on $\DblCat$ was constructed in such a way as to be compatible with the Lack model structure on $\TwoCat$.
-This section investigates the interactions between our model structure and Lack's model structure by looking at different Quillen pairs between them.
-Since our model structure on $\DblCat$ was right-induced along the adjunction $\bbH\sqcup \LV\dashv (\bfH,\cv)$, this adjunction is itself a Quillen pair.
-From it, we induce two Quillen pairs between $\DblCat$ and $\TwoCat$: $\bbH\dashv\bfH$, presented in \cref{subsec:QuillenpairH}, and $\LV\dashv \cv$, whose study is the content of \cref{subsec:QuillenpairLV}.

-Since the derived unit of the adjunction $\bbH\dashv \bfH$ is an identity, this further implies that the functor $\bbH\colon \TwoCat\to \DblCat$ is homotopically fully faithful.
-In \cref{subsec:QuillenpairH}, we also prove that the functor $\bbH$ and its left adjoint form a Quillen pair.
-These results imply that the functor $\bbH$ embeds the homotopy theory of $\TwoCat$ into that of $\DblCat$ in a reflective and coreflective way, in the sense that the $(\infty,1)$-category of $2$-categories is fully embedded in the $(\infty,1)$-category of double categories, and this embedding has both adjoints at the level of $(\infty,1)$-categories.
+We show in \cref{subsec:QuillenpairH} that the horizontal embedding $\bbH\colon \TwoCat\to \DblCat$ is both left and right Quillen, and homotopically fully faithful.
+This implies that the functor $\bbH$ embeds the homotopy category of $2$-categories into that of double categories in a reflective and coreflective way.
 Among other things, this means that the functor $\bbH$ creates all homotopy limits and colimits.
-Finally, our last results in \cref{subsec:QuillenpairH} show that the Lack model structure on $\TwoCat$ is both left- and right-induced from our model structure along $\bbH$.
+Finally, our last results in \cref{subsec:QuillenpairH} show that the Lack model structure on $\TwoCat$ is both left- and right-induced from our model structure on $\DblCat$ along $\bbH$.

 In \cref{subsec:QuillenpairCat}, we give a Quillen pair between $\Cat$ and $\DblCat$, which horizontally embeds the canonical homotopy theory of $\Cat$ into that of $\DblCat$ in a reflective way.
 We also show that the canonical model structure on $\Cat$ is right-induced from ours.